-The educational mission of this faculty is to train engineers who can develop and utilize the products of engineering to create a better environment for both human society and the natural world.
-To achieve this, students are provided with deep specialized knowledge as well as a broad-based general education that permit them to make autonomous, practical contributions to society.
+The educational mission of this faculty is to train engineers who can develop and utilize engineered products to create a better environment for both human society and the natural world.
+To achieve that mission, the faculty provides in-depth, expert knowledge as well as broad-based general education, stimulating students to make autonomous, practical contributions to society.

-This department nurtures engineers and researchers who support "manufacturing".
-Mechanical engineering is the backbone of engineering, and covers a broad scope including environment/energy, automobile/aircraft, simulation, new materials, welfare/medicine and robots.
-Students acquire the ability to apply physical and mathematical knowledge on mechanically-related phenomena to improving performance, developing new functions and so forth.
+This department nurtures the engineers and researchers who support manufacturing.
+A fundamental discipline of engineering, mechanical engineering covers a broad range of fields including environment/energy, automobile/aircraft, simulation, new materials, welfare/medicine, and robots.
+Students in the department acquire the ability to apply physical and mathematical knowledge to mechanically-related phenomena, to improve performance or develop new functions.

-This department equips students with the core academic skills required to engage with new technologies in electrical, electronics and information engineering on an ongoing basis.
-Students develop the integrative capacity to apply the latest technologies to innovative production that combines different fields in various ways, including electrical/electronic technologies, electrical/information technologies, and electronic/ information technologies, and to develop and apply the latest technologies to innovative production.
+This department develops engineers equipped with the fundamental scholarship to engage with new technologies in electrical, electronics, and information fields on an ongoing basis.
+Students develop the capacity to integrate multiple fields, including electrical/electronic technologies, electrical/information technologies, and electronic/ information technologies, and to develop and apply the latest technologies to innovative production.

-This department fosters human resources who can tackle contemporary social issues such as energy, the environment, and medical care, drawing on a foundation of chemical technologies.
-The curriculum consists of three fields of Materials and Nanoscience, Vital Functions, and Environment and Energy, the curriculum covers the broad range of chemistry from life processes to artificial materials.
+This department fosters individuals who can tackle contemporary social issues such as energy, the environment, and medical care, drawing on a foundation of chemical technologies.
+The curriculum consists of three fields of Materials and Nanoscience, Biochemistry, and Environment and Energy Chemistry, and that covers the broad range of chemistry from life phenomena to artificial materials.
 Fields of research include catalysts, pharmaceuticals, fuel cells, and new materials, and so on.

-Students of this department are trained to be managing engineers capable of designing, operating, and formulating improvements for work models extending from process design through logistics to service delivery.
-The curriculum is built on traditional fields such as quality, cost, and production management, and ergonomics, with the addition of contemporary subjects such as automation, environmental management, computer-aided design, and Taguchi Methods.
-The curriculum also has several distinctive features that help cultivate students’ practical abilities.
-These include the emphasis on laboratory and field work using an extensive range of apparatus, the inclusion of English for Engineering, Chinese for Engineering, and field study of foreign languages as specialized subjects in preparation for globalization, and the use of ERP systems (made by SAP), which are indispensable for the running of modern-day corporations.
+This department trains Industrial engineers who engage in the design, operation, and improvement of work mechanisms extending from process design through logistics to service delivery.
+The curriculum is built on the traditional fields of quality, cost, production management, and ergonomics, with the addition of contemporary subjects such as automation, environmental management, computer-aided design, and Taguchi Methods.
+Distinctive features of the curriculum include an emphasis on laboratory training using an extensive range of apparatus, the inclusion of specialized subjects in preparation for globalization - Technical Communication in Chinese, and field study of foreign languages - and the use of ERP systems, which are indispensable for the running of modern-day corporations.
 Through these, the department works to develop practical capabilities.

-Students in this department acquire the architectural technologies that create ideal relationships between people, space, and the environment.
-They graduate as specialists in a wide range of architectural fields, including conceptual design, structural design, building service design, construction, and management.
-The department consists of the following three courses: Architectural Environment Course, which focuses on the science and engineering aspects of the built environment and building services; Architectural Structure Course, which focuses on structural theories, construction method, and disaster prevention; and Architectural Design Course, which focuses on history, architectural and urban design.
+This department teaches architectural technologies for creating ideal relationships between people, space, and the environment.
+It trains experts in a wide range of architectural fields, including conceptual design, structural design, equipment design, design supervision, and construction management.
+The department offers three courses: the Building Environment Course, which focuses on the science and engineering aspects of the environment and facilities; the Building Structure Course, which focuses on structural theories and disaster readiness; and the Architectural Design Course, which focuses on history and design in architecture and cities.